MassimilianoBiancucci/OOP-project/README.md

     // Parse the response from string in JsonObject JsonObject jsonResponseBody = JsonParser.parseString(responseBody).getAsJsonObject();
     ```
-    Note: the exception handling has been omitted to simplify the code in this example, but should be considered in a normal use case. be aware that the call execution can generate an IOException.
+    Note: the exception handling has been omitted to simplify the example, but should be considered in a normal use case. be aware that the request execution can generate an IOException.
 ---
 ## **RESTful API docs**